The ins and outs of our Elections process including the rules of campaigning and manifesto guidance.

 What is a manifesto?

-A ‘public declaration of policy and aims’, or simply put, a manifesto is what you plan to do if elected and the changes you want to influence.
+A ‘public declaration of policy and aims’, or simply put, a manifesto is what you plan to do if elected, and the changes you want to influence.

-How to write a manifesto
+How to make your manifesto

 Top tips for writing your manifesto

-1. Be concise; make it snappy using clear and accessible language
+1. Be concise; make it snappy using clear and accessible language.

-3. Set out realistic and achievable goals; research what voters want and look at previous manifestos (including those from other Students’ Unions)
+3. Set out realistic and achievable goals; research what voters want and look at previous manifestos (including those from other Students’ Unions).

 4. Be creative!
-After all, you are running to represent art students
+After all, you are running to represent art students.